arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-zero/tutorials/mkr-zero-garden-automation/content.md

 ![Library example](assets/sketch-4-library-2.jpg)

-To include the display in our main skecth, we have to include the required libraries:
+To include the display in our main sketch, we have to include the required libraries:

 ```arduino
 #include <Wire.h>